 But the fact is, Most paid VPN services are unreliable, insecure because of their weak cryptography implementations and apparently they are prone to hacking, thereby revealing sensitive information of the users using it.

 Also, you never know with whom you are sharing the VPN service endpoints.

-For this reason, most privacy watchdogs do not recommend use of any publicly available free/paid VPN’s.
+For this reason, Intelligent privacy watchdogs do not recommend the use of any publicly available free/paid VPN’s.
 In-fact some VPN providers sell user-data & browsing history to Scammers and Advertisers for more profits.

 So what can be the best solution?